We move into the 1916 centenary commemorations

 Had I known their plan I am afraid I should still have disapproved it on the grounds that not a Government on earth could be so stupid as to make the ridiculous mistake of treating them seriously.

-Queries: Was MacNeill peeved that his good friend Padraic Pearse had misled him?
+Queries: Was MacNeill peeved and annoyed that his good friend Padraic Pearse had misled him?

 Was his countermanding order sent in a fit of rage and pique as he realized his opinion as Chief of the Irish Volunteers was being disregarded?